AOSC-Dev/Buildbots/README.md

 Collection of buildbot configurations for AOSC OS maintainers.
 This repo contains [`ssh_config`](https://man.openbsd.org/ssh_config) and [`ssh_known_hosts`](https://man.openbsd.org/sshd.8#SSH_KNOWN_HOSTS_FILE_FORMAT) files of them, for developers' convenience.
 Repo server's SSH key fingerprints are also included in `ssh_known_hosts`.

-There's only one relay server available, but there are three IP addresses suitable for different network environments.
+There are two relay servers available, one in Washington (WA), one in Shanghai.
+But there are five IP addresses, each suitable for different network environments.
 Note that <text inside angle brackets> indicates placeholder for which you must supply a value.

-- `relay.aosc.io`: IPv4 only, routed via Microsoft global network, most developers should choose this.
+- `relay.aosc.io`: IPv4 only, routed via Microsoft global network, **developers outside of China** should choose this.
 Connect to this server with `ssh <buildbot>`.
+- `relay-ipv6.aosc.io`: IPv6 only, routed via Microsoft global network, **developers outside of China with IPv6** should choose this.
+Connect to this server with `ssh <buildbot>-ipv6`.
+- `relay-cn.aosc.io`: IPv4 only, routed via Microsoft global network, **developers in China** should choose this.
+Connect to this server with `ssh <buildbot>-cn`.
+- `relay-cn-ipv6.aosc.io`: IPv4 only, routed via Microsoft global network, **developers in China with IPv6** should choose this.
+Connect to this server with `ssh <buildbot>-cn-ipv6`.
-- `relay-inet.aosc.io`: IPv4 only, routed over public Internet (ISP network), suitable for only specific cases.
+- `relay-inet.aosc.io`: IPv4 only, routed over public Internet (ISP network), **suitable for only specific cases**, such as outage with Microsoft global network.
 Connect to this server with `ssh <buildbot>-inet`.
-- `relay-ipv6.aosc.io`: IPv6 only, routed via Microsoft global network, probably more stable in China.
-Connect to this server with `ssh <buildbot>-ipv6`.

 ## Installation